OREOREOREOREORE/OREOREOREOREORE/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## I have a cool name.
+## I have a cool and fun name. oreeeeoreoreooooo
 But, Hey I'm Alan from Hong Kong!😁
-WELCOME to this little place.... feel free to read nothing, still learning hopefully build some interesting things here to share.
+WELCOME to this little place....

+feel free to read nothing,

+still learning hopefully build some interesting things here to share.